 WordPress's Jupiter describes itself as the world’s fastest and lightest web page design template.
-Taking inspiration from celestial body Jupiter, which is the fastest spinning planet in the solar system, the template prides itself on delivering lightning-fast pages that won’t drain your battery or crash your CPU, or cause other device problems.
+Taking inspiration from celestial body Jupiter, which is the fastest spinning planet in the solar system, the template prides itself on delivering lightning-fast pages that won’t drain your battery, crash your CPU, or cause other device problems.

 Jupiter uses GPU-rendering, which enables smooth parallax scrolling on any device.
 And if you don’t have time to build your own pages from scratch, worry not!
 The web page design template provides you with a huge number of designs with a drag-and-drop interface.

 So if you want fast, convenient, and effective, you’ll go with Jupiter.
 You may also check out JupiterX, which is a more advanced version of the template powered by Elementor.
 Here’s a sneak peek into JupiterX: